Pence to Newsmax: 'Real Debate' Hinges on GOP Following Reagan's Brand

 Meanwhile, the United States is "in a lot of trouble," said Pence.
 "The American people are looking for men and women who have solutions to turn this country around, to secure our border, to build a military fitted to the widening challenges of the 21st century."

-He added that as people get to know him and his family better, "they're coming to realize that I'm not only the most consistent conservative," and primary voters know "we need to bring proven leadership to bear."
+He added that as people get to know him and his family better, "they're coming to realize that I'm ... the most consistent conservative," and primary voters know "we need to bring proven leadership to bear."

 With Trump visiting the striking autoworkers, and with Biden appearing in Michigan on the picket line, Pence pointed out that he's also proud of the nation's automotive industry.